Inklingo

 nounA1general

-Use 'unidad' when referring to a standard, quantifiable measure or a discrete item, like in counting or inventory.
+Use 'unidad' when referring to a standard, quantifiable measure or a single item in a quantity.

 A solitary, smooth green cube sitting on a flat surface, representing a standard unit of measure.